ArcView 3.x

 ArcView GIS was a geographic information system software product produced by ESRI.
 It was replaced by new product line, ArcGIS, in 2000.
-Regardless of it being discontinued and replaced, some users still find the software useful and hold the opinion it is a superior product for some tasks.
+ArcView had a committed user base and continued to be used for several years after being replaced.

 History

 ArcView started as a graphical program for spatial data and maps made using ESRI's other software products.
 In subsequent versions, more functionality was added to ArcView and it became a true GIS program capable of complex analysis and data management.
 The simple GUI was preferred by many over the less user friendly, more powerful ARC/INFO that was primarily used from a Command-line interface.